mingyeeee/RUhacks2021/README.md

 36      print("[INFO] accessing video stream...")
 ```

-and depending on which simulation is identified by MobileNet a real-time augmented reality simultaion is rendered on the piece of paper.
+and depending on which simulation is identified by MobileNet an animation is rendered on the piece of paper.
 To achive this we made use of projective geometry, in particular homography.
+A geametrical transformation that preserve the

 #### Homography

-Homography is an isomorphism, i.e. a transformation of projective space, that allows us to project from a surface to the other.
-This can be implemented using python with OpenCV.
+Homography is an isomorphism, i.e. a transformation of projective space, that allows us to project from a surface to the other by preserving its map.
+To achive this we have use